-2019 Executive Pay Highlights: For 2019, the Compensation Committee continued to focus on clear alignment between pay and performance:
+2020 Executive Pay Highlights: In establishing compensation for 2020, the Compensation Committee continued to focus on clear alignment between pay and performance:

-- Base Salary: Continuing the Compensation Committee's emphasis on aligning pay with the Company's long-term business strategy and performance and taking into consideration the expected continued ramp in growth of the Company's strategic core focus areas until a certain critical mass is achieved, the base salaries of all of our named executive officers remained frozen at prior compensation levels. - Long-Term Equity Incentives: The Company continued its practice of issuing an approximate 50%/50% mix (at target) of performance-based and time-based equity incentives.
-Similar to the RSUs granted in the prior year, the performance-based RSUs granted in 2019 vest (a) 50% based on TSR for the Company's common stock relative to the Company's peers during a three year period, and (b) 50% based on the Company's EBITDA growth during a three year period.
-The time-based RSUs cliff vest 100% at the end of five years, which the Compensation Committee believes provides a strong long-term retention tool and long-term alignment with stockholder interests.
-Additionally, the Chief Executive Officer's RSUs granted in 2019 are subject to a five-year deferral period under which the common stock underlying such RSUs will not be issued and released until five years after the applicable vesting date.
+- Base Salary: Continuing the Compensation Committee's emphasis on aligning pay with the Company's long-term business strategy and performance and taking into consideration the expected continued ramp in growth of the Company's strategic core focus areas until a certain critical mass is achieved, the base salaries of our Chief Executive Officer and a majority of our other executive officers remain frozen at prior 2014 or 2015 compensation levels. - Long-Term Equity Incentives: The Company continued its practice of issuing an approximate 50%/50% mix of performance-based and time-based equity incentives.
+The Compensation Committee closely evaluated the long-term equity based incentive grants in the Company's peer group, and made modifications for the 2020 grants to more closely align with the equity packages granted in the Company's peer group.
+Similar to the RSUs granted in the prior year, 50% of the grants are performance-based and 50% of the grants are time-based.
+The performance-based RSUs granted in January 2020 vest 33.3% for every 10% growth in Adjusted EBITDA over a five-year period.
+The time-based RSUs vest ratably over five years, which the Compensation Committee believes provides a strong long-term retention tool and long-term alignment with stockholder interests.
+Additionally, the Chief Executive Officer's RSUs granted in January 2020 are subject to a five-year deferral period under which the common stock underlying such RSUs will not be issued and released until five years after the applicable vesting date. - Stock Ownership Target Guideline: Effective January 1, 2020, to more closely align the Company's stock ownership target guidelines with peer companies, the Compensation Committee modified its stock ownership target guideline for our Chief Executive Officer to five times his base salary.

-Additional information about our compensation philosophy and program, including the compensation actions summarized above, can be found in the "Compensation Discussion and Analysis" section beginning on page 31 of this proxy statement.
-Our Board of Directors and Compensation Committee believe that the compensation of our named executive officers for fiscal year 2018 was appropriate and reasonable and that our compensation policies and procedures are sound and in the best interests of the Company and its stockholders.
+Additional information about our compensation philosophy and program, including the compensation actions summarized above, can be found in the "Compensation Discussion and Analysis" section beginning on page 41 of this proxy statement.
+Our Board of Directors and Compensation Committee believe that the compensation of our named executive officers for fiscal year 2019 was appropriate and reasonable and that our compensation policies and procedures are sound and in the best interests of the Company and its stockholders.
 Additionally, the Compensation Committee believes that our compensation policies and procedures are effective in achieving the Company's goals of rewarding sustained financial and operating performance and leadership excellence, aligning the executives' long-term interests with those of our stockholders and motivating our executive officers to remain with the Company for long and productive careers.

 Cautionary Statement.
 Any statements in this proxy statement that do not describe historical facts may constitute forward-looking statements.
 These forward-looking statements are based on current expectations but are subject to a number of risks and uncertainties.
-The factors that could cause our actual future results to differ materially from current expectations are identified and described in more detail in our filings with the Securities and Exchange Commission (the "SEC"), including our Annual Report on Form 10-K for the fiscal year ended December 30, 2018.
+The factors that could cause our actual future results to differ materially from current expectations are identified and described in more detail in our filings with the Securities and Exchange Commission (the "SEC"), including our Annual Report on Form 10-K for the fiscal year ended December 29, 2019.
 You should not place undue reliance on these forward-looking statements, which speak only as of the date that they were made.
 Except as required by applicable law, we do not intend to update any of the forward-looking statements to conform these statements to reflect actual results, later events or circumstances.